a9lim/Raiko/README.md

 1. [Install Java 21](https://www.oracle.com/java/technologies/downloads/#java21)
 2. Download the .jar file in the [latest release](https://github.com/a9lim/Raiko/releases)
 3. Get a [Discord bot token](https://github.com/jagrosh/MusicBot/wiki/Getting-a-Bot-Token) and your [Discord user ID](https://github.com/jagrosh/MusicBot/wiki/Finding-Your-User-ID).
-4. If you have an [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key), Youtube account, or NicoNico account, get them ready as well.
+4. If you have an [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key) or Youtube account get them ready as well.
 5. Save a copy of [this file](https://github.com/a9lim/Raiko/blob/main/src/main/resources/reference.conf) as 'config.txt' in the same folder as the .jar file, and edit it to add your tokens/accounts
 6. Run the .jar file with `java -jar /path/to/raiko.jar`

 ## Main Changes
 * Migrated to Java 21
-* Reworked to use [JDA 5.0.0](https://github.com/discord-jda/JDA), [LavaPlayer 2.1.0](https://github.com/lavalink-devs/lavaplayer), and several other updated libraries
+* Reworked to use [JDA 5.0.0](https://github.com/discord-jda/JDA), [LavaPlayer 2.1.1](https://github.com/lavalink-devs/lavaplayer), and several other updated libraries
 * [JDA-Utilities](https://github.com/JDA-Applications/JDA-Utilities) forked and directly incorporated into project
 * ChatGPT-powered chatbot integrated
 * Added support for NicoNico